-32-year-old bass player, singer and composer Daniel de Boer makes music that can be described as world pop, connecting cultures from all around the globe.
+33-year-old bass player, singer and composer Daniel de Boer makes music that he calls world pop, connecting cultures from all around the globe.

 Daniel grew up on the island of Texel, in the North of The Netherlands.
 He was born into a musical family, so there was always a lot of music around.
-From a young age he started learning several instruments, like accordion, piano, drums and guitar.
+From a young age he started learning several instruments.
+First accordion, then piano, drums and guitar.
 When he was 18 years old he discovered the double bass, and it was love at first sight.

 He studied classical bass for some years and eventually also jazz related styles at both the Conservatorium of Amsterdam and Codarts University of the Arts in Rotterdam.
 Recently he finished his Masters in Contemporary Performance from Berklee Valencia, where he studied electric bass with Gary Willis.